Chat with us, powered by LiveChat Annual SEMA Show Just One Face Of Organization's Industry Dedication | Quadratec Skip to main content

 Managing Editor

-LAS VEGAS — They come from all corners of the globe to this constantly shining oasis at the bottom right corner of Nevada.
+LAS VEGAS — They show up from everywhere around the world to this constantly brilliant oasis in an otherwise desolate part of Nevada.

-Some to show off, some to gather knowledge.
-And some to discover exactly what product will move people from potential customers to life-long friends.
+Some arrive to show off their latest wares, some to gather knowledge.
+And some to discover exactly what product will turn potential customers into life-long friends.

-Awards are presented, cars and trucks crowned as leaders in certain categories, educational seminars help spread the word on multiple trends, tire smoke hangs over multiple parking lots following demonstrations, and more than 2,000 exhibitors hang out a shingle to attract a projected audience of 130,000.
+Awards are presented, cars and trucks honored as leaders in certain categories, educational seminars spread the word on multiple trends, tire smoke hangs over multiple parking lots following riding demonstrations, and more than 2,000 exhibitors hang out a shingle to attract a projected audience of more than 130,000 people.

-All this props each November SEMA event as one of Las Vegas’ top shows each year.
+All of this pushes the SEMA event on stage as one of Las Vegas’ top yearly attractions.

-But for all those who attend, as well as for manufacturers and vendors who exhibit, there is still the notion SEMA is just a show even though its roots stretch way deeper into the industry.
+But for all those who attend, as well as for exhibiting manufacturers and vendors, there is still the notion SEMA is just a show even though its roots stretch way deeper into the industry.

 SEMA was first started back in 1963 by people who loved cars and trucks, and wanted to turn that passion into a career.
 The original goal, according to the organization, was to develop uniform standards for certain products used in motorsports competition; promote the industry as a supplier to consumers involved in constructive activities of recreational and hobbyist value; develop programs to encourage improved business practices among member companies; and hold regular meetings to achieve unity as a business organization.
 In those days, members were founders of companies that exclusively produced speed equipment.

-Over the years, the fold grew into a nearly 6,500-member-based powerhouse that contributes to the vitality and strength of the automotive aftermarket’s $30-billion-a-year industry.
+Over the years, the fold grew into a nearly 6,500-member-based powerhouse contributing to the vitality and strength of the automotive aftermarket’s $30-billion-a-year industry.

-Its members are from all walks of the automotive life now, including businesses in the distribution chain, manufacturers, warehouse distributors, jobbers, independent retailers, volume retailers, specialty stores (speed shops), sales agents, subcontractors and publishing companies.
+Its members come from all walks of automotive life now, including businesses in the distribution chain, manufacturers, warehouse distributors, jobbers, independent retailers, volume retailers, specialty stores (speed shops), sales agents, subcontractors and publishing companies.
 Memberships even include racing teams, car clubs and special service organizations.
-Products supplied by the industry are found not only in the United States, but also throughout the world.
+Products supplied by the industry are found not only in the United States but also throughout the world.

 ”The SEMA show is five days; the other 360 days of the year we use the resources from our members to create a collective voice,” said former SEMA President Chris Kersting during a Quadratec interview in 2018.
 “We do a lot of different things, but one thing we do is take care of legislative and regulatory issues that kind of encroach on the hobby.
 With the off-road scene there is constant pressure.